MohammadIrfan676/App_hello_world_python/README.md

 2.Provisioning: Creating a Kubernetes cluster using Terraform, then using kubectl and the AWS CLI to configure the cluster and apply Kubernetes manifest files.

-3.Kubernetes Deployment: Running the application on a Kubernetes cluster by creating Deployment, Service, and Ingress YAML files, and accessing the application through a publicly accessible hostname by mapping the Ingress controller (ALB) address to http://hello-python-app.local/.
+3.Kubernetes Deployment: Running the application on a Kubernetes cluster by creating Deployment, Service, and Ingress YAML files, and accessing the application through a hostname by mapping the Ingress controller (ALB) address to http://hello-python-app.local/.

 4.Helm: Using Helm charts to deploy Kubernetes manifest files across different environments, including updating the Docker image tag.